Conditions and diseases

 The prolapse will be named differently depending on the pelvic organ that is sagging.

-1. The cystocoele: Sagging of the bladder through the front wall of the vagina
+1. The cystocoele: sagging of the bladder through the anterior wall of the vagina.

-2. Uterine prolapse: Uterine prolapse, with the top of the vagina.
+2. Prolapse of the uterus: sagging of the uterus, with the top of the vagina.

 3. The elythrocoele: sagging of parts of the small intestine through the top and back wall of the vagina.

-4. The rectocoele: the sagging of the rectum through the back wall of the vagina.
+4. The rectocoele: sagging of the rectum through the posterior wall of the vagina.

 Prolapse often includes, to a greater or lesser extent, a combination of organs from the three different compartments.